-In case the remedial action is situated in the adjacent AC grid, it will be done by adjusting the size of the flow-based domain.
+In case it would be necessary to adjust the power flow on the CNEs In case the remedial action is situated in the adjacent AC grid, it will be done by adjusting the size of the flow-based domain.
 The determination of where this adjusted flow-based domain is utilised will be left to the market allocation algorithm optimisation.

-- (v) for the flow-based approach, a mathematical description of the calculation of power transfer distribution factors and of the calculation of available margins on critical network elements;
+(v) for the flow-based approach, a mathematical description of the calculation of power transfer distribution factors and of the calculation of available margins on critical network elements; Not applicable, as this will be handled in the flow-based methodologies of CCR Nordic and CCR Core.

-Not applicable, as this will be handled in the flow-based methodologies of CCR Nordic and CCR Core. - (vi) for the coordinated net transmission capacity approach, the rules for calculating cross-zonal capacity, including the rules for efficiently sharing the power flow capabilities of critical network elements among different bidding-zone borders;
+(vi) for the coordinated net transmission capacity approach, the rules for calculating cross-zonal capacity, including the rules for efficiently sharing the power flow capabilities of critical network elements among different bidding-zone borders;